valet-sh/homebrew-core-arm/README.md

 # valet-sh homebrew

-The homebrew tap repository for valet-sh relevant formulas
+The homebrew tap repository for valet-sh relevant formulas.